martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

     return agenda;
 }
 ```
 In JavaScript, the value `undefined` is returned if the evaluation of the function body does not encounter any return statements.
-The following modification in the evaluation of lambda expressions achieves this effect by appending a `return undefined;` to every function body.
+The following modification of the evaluation of lambda expressions achieves this effect by appending a `return undefined;` to every function body.
 ``` js
         } else if (is_lambda_expression(component)) {
             components = agenda;